deltorobarba/sciences/README.md

 <img src="https://raw.githubusercontent.com/deltorobarba/repo/master/quantum_000.jpg" alt="sciences">

-*This section contains technical work an the boundariy of what is computable.
-It is the intersection of classical supercomputing (HPC) and quantum computation, and includes code examples from chemistry, physics and finance.*
+*This section contains technical work at the boundary of what is computable.
+It is the intersection of classical supercomputing (HPC) and quantum computation, and includes quantum-inspired and full quantum code examples from chemistry, physics and finance.*

 ## Quantum Computing 💎